TomvanD298/IoT-Manual/README.md

 <h1>IoT-Manual VinylFlow</h1>
   <p>This is a manual to connect my NODEMCU to the spotify API.
-My goal is to get information about a specific song or artist.<br>
+My goal is to get information or the lyrics from a specific song or artist.<br>
     I want to communicate with the node via Telegram.
 If everything works well, I also want to display the current song on an LCD screen.
   </p>